Strength loss accelerates after the age of 50.*

-Two to four times per week of strength training is recommend for preservation and/or increase of muscle strength.
-That’s alot, right?
+Two to four times per week of strength training is recommended for preservation and/or increase of muscle strength.
+That could feel like a significant commitment for our busy schedules, right?

-However, if you already love and practice yoga for all of its mind/breath/body benefits, including strengthening muscles and bones, why not add resistance bands to the yang(active) poses?
+However, if you already love and practice yoga for all of its mind/breath/body benefits,why not add resistance bands to the yang(active) poses?

-By the way, I do still train with free weights or kettlebells, as variety is beneficial and motivating.
+By the way, I do still train with free weights or kettlebells, as variety is beneficial, challenging and motivating.

-All of the other wonderful benefits of a holistic yoga class can be included such as breath work, meditation, yin or restorative practices.
+All of the other wonderful benefits of a holistic yoga are included in my classes such as breath work, meditation, yin or restorative practices.
 The difference is we use resistance bands as another yoga prop in the active “yang” poses.

 Because if we employ props such as bolsters for restorative or yin postures, why not similarly employ resistance bands for strength?